Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Introduction

-The magnetospheric multiscale (MMS) spacecraft \cite{MMS_overview} is a constellation of 4 spacecraft in a tetrahedral formation equipped with high-resolution field and particle instruments that allows the exploration of the microphysics of collisionless shocks in an unprecedented way. \citeA{hull2020mms} used MMS data to conduct a case study about the generation mechanism and energetics of whistler waves upstream of quasi-perpendicular and super-critical shocks, with Alfvenic Mach number $M_a$ larger than the nonlinear whistler critical Mach number $M_{cwn}$, so that no precursor whistlers are to be found and non-stationary behaviour of the shock is expected \cite{krasnoselskikh2002nonstationarity}.
-They found that the kinetic cross field streaming instability of the reflected ions with the solar wind plasma is the likely source of the observed whistlers.
-Here we extend this study to a different regime of shocks with $M_a<M_{cwn}$.
+The magnetospheric multiscale (MMS) spacecraft \cite{MMS_overview} is a constellation of 4 spacecraft in a tetrahedral formation equipped with high-resolution field and particle instruments that allows the exploration of the microphysics of collisionless shocks in an unprecedented way. \citeA{hull2020mms} used MMS data to conduct a case study about the generation mechanism and energetics of whistler waves upstream of quasi-perpendicular and super-critical shocks, with Alfv\'enic Mach number $M_a$ much larger than the nonlinear whistler critical Mach number $M_{cwn}$, so that no precursor whistlers are to be found and non-stationary behaviour of the shock is expected \cite{krasnoselskikh2002nonstationarity}.
+They found that the KCFSI of the reflected ions with the solar wind plasma is the likely source of the observed whistlers.
+Here we extend this study to a different regime of shocks with $M_a \lesssim M_{cwn}$.